-The ROTH IRA is a beauty.
+The Roth IRA is a beauty.
 Everyone should be buying these beasts.
-Hopefully know the primary benefits.
+By the time you’re done reading this, you will know the primary benefits.

 What you don’t know, because you aren’t paid to know, is that there are a whole host of ancillary benefits that ride the coattails of these beauties.

 So, if the first reason to buy an IRA isn’t enough, here are some of the other beautiful features of this beast.